 Can colic be prevented?

-Biliary colic is usually related to gallstones, so controlling risk factors for gallstones can help, such as controlling your weight and following a low-fat diet can help towards prevention.
+Yes, it can be prevented.
+To prevent infant colic, it is advised to hold the baby upright after eating, tapping on the back to eliminate any gas.
+In adults, biliary colic is usually related to gallstones, so controlling risk factors for gallstones can help, such as controlling your weight and following a low-fat diet.

 A number of things can be done to treat infant colic.
-Sit the baby upright during feeding, so the baby swallows less air and remember to tap the baby on the back to help them burp any gas that might get trapped after feeding.
+Parents are advised to sit their baby upright during feeding, so the baby swallows less air and remember to tap the baby on the back to help them burp any gas that might get trapped after feeding.
 Calming your baby’s senses may also help them to stop crying.
 Rocking your baby, holding them in a soft blanket and gently massaging their back can help to soothe them and calm them down.

-Pain medication can be prescribed for biliary colic at first and a fat-free diet.
+Pain medication can be prescribed for biliary colic at first.
+Then, a fat-free diet will gradually be put in place for the patient suffering from biliary colic.
 If the gallbladder becomes severely painful and inflamed, then surgery to remove the gallbladder will be advised.
 The surgery can be done with a laparoscope and the patient can go home on the same day.